rieckpil/testing-spring-boot-applications-masterclass/README.md

 ## Running the Project Locally

-*When trying to run the application and the tests on an ARM64 processor, there's a [small tweak](https://github.com/rieckpil/testing-spring-boot-applications-masterclass/issues/31) required.*

 Assuming your local setups meets all requirements as stated above, you can now start the application:

 1. Make sure your Docker Engine is up- and running